News & Updates

 Our best understanding of Sudden Acquired Retinal Degeneration

-- SARD dogs develop elevated estrogen levels.
+- SARD dogs develop elevated levels of sex-hormones including estrogen.

 - Death of retinal cells occurs in the weeks and months that follow.
 But retinal cells are not destroyed at the time of vision loss.